 Creating a Pipe Rotation

 Pipe rotation refers to how often the smoker changes pipes.
 Most pipe smoking enthusiasts agree that a briar pipe needs to rest in order to keep it in good condition and ensure the pipe lasts for years to come.
-To accommodate this need a collection of smoking pipes is needed.
+A collection of smoking pipes is needed to accommodate this.